 - Papua New Guinea, Elimbari* – nice and smooth, described as a single origin with vanilla, cherry and jasmine.
 The coffee beans have a smell sharpness but the coffee has none of this.
 There’s a definite sweetness that suggests the cherry flavour.
 A definite repurchase (link) (Purchased January 2018, beans)

 - Papua New Guinea, Enorga A – described as nutty, chocolate, citrus and mango, this is is a nice single origin and definitely has the citrus/acid flavour to it, although it could err on the side of bitter.
 However, taste is everything, so I’m sure this will suit lots of people.
 I’d buy again (link).
 (Purchased September 2018, beans)

-- Tanzania, Mbeya PB – didn’t mind this one, good taste, although there’s an edge of the flavour you get from olives, the rough edge, that perhaps I don’t like.
+- Tanzania, Mbeya PB* – didn’t mind this one, good taste, although there’s an edge of the flavour you get from olives, the rough edge, that perhaps I don’t like.
 Peach, floral, chocolate, I don’t think I got that.
+Interesting that second time around, this coffee tasted much better.
+Maybe because it’s a mix of smallholdings, the second roast has a better blend.
+No surprise I guess that this could happen.
 (Purchased August 2018, beans)